 Native English instructorsAZALEA School is now searching for Native English instructors with teaching experience to join our expanding team.

-Native English instructors are required to teach English conversation lessons to students ranging from 3-year-olds to adults.
+Native English instructors are required to teach English conversation lessons to students ranging from 3-year-olds to adults from April 2020.

 We are looking for enthusiastic, bright, reliable and responsible English language instructors.
 Experience in teaching children is important.